benchmark-action/github-action-benchmark/CONTRIBUTING.md

 ## Running CI workflow on a forked repo

 Since the benchmark data includes the URL of the repository the tests and examples will fail when the repo is forked.
-In order to get the ci workflow and all examples running the URL has to be changed
+In order to get the CI workflow and all examples running the URL has to be changed

 ### Change workflows and tests